Skip to main content

 Incident 1: Undetected expired certificate

-Symptom: Major senders (Google, Microsoft) report certificate-expired failures in their TLS-RPT reports.
+Symptom: Google and Microsoft report certificate-expired failures in their TLS-RPT reports.

-Diagnosis: The CaptainDNS dashboard shows a spike in failures over the last 24 hours, all linked to an expired Let's Encrypt certificate on the primary MX.
-During that window, strict senders silently dropped messages rather than deliver over a broken TLS session.
-Your users stopped receiving emails from these providers without any error on their end.
+Diagnosis: The CaptainDNS dashboard shows a failure spike over the last 24 hours.
+All errors point to an expired Let's Encrypt certificate on the primary MX.
+Strict senders silently dropped messages instead of delivering over a broken TLS session.
+Users stopped receiving emails from these providers.
+No error on their end.

 Action: Renew the TLS certificate on the mail server.
-Subsequent reports confirm the issue is resolved.
+Subsequent reports confirm encrypted delivery has resumed.

 Incident 2: Out-of-sync MTA-STS policy